FlatAssembler/AECforWebAssembly/README.md

 # AEC for WebAssembly

 This is my attempt to port the [ArithmeticExpressionCompiler](https://github.com/FlatAssembler/ArithmeticExpressionCompiler) language to WebAssembly (the JavaScript bytecode).
-Right now, it's about as powerful as the original compiler (targeting x86 assembly).
+Right now, it's <del>about as powerful as</del> more powerful than the original compiler (targeting x86 assembly), as it includes support for more data types, including the support for structures.
 The specification for the ArithmeticExpressionCompiler language is (hopefully) available on [my website](https://flatassembler.github.io/AEC_specification.html).

 ## Compiling instructions